tomasis7/javascript_2dgame_schoolExercise/README.md

 ## Acknowledgments

 - Thanks to the school for providing the opportunity to work on this project.
-- Inspired by various online tutorials and resources on JavaScript game development.
+- Inspired by various AI like Github Copilot and the image generator Canva.